Live streaming is one of the most engaging ways to connect with your audience.

 d.
 Ad revenue from overlay, banner, and roll ads.

-For both platforms, you don’t really ever own your audience – there’s no email list you can download or an integration with your email marketing tool to contact them directly.
+For both platforms, you don’t really ever own your audience – there’s no email list you can download or integration with your email marketing tool to contact them directly.

 b.
 Advertisements on YouTube and other platforms to find your audience.